 - Ipsos MORI, part of the Ipsos Group, is a leading UK research company, specialising in social & political research and public dialogue on complex and sensitive issues.

-The Dialogue is now complete and the final reports are presented below.
+The Dialogue is now complete and the final reports are presented in the Resources page.